QishengL/QishengL.github.io/_pages/about.md

 {% include base_path %}

-Qisheng is a Master's student in Natural Language Processing at Mohamed Bin Zayed University of Artificial Intelligence (MBZUAI) supervised by <a href="https://people.eng.unimelb.edu.au/tbaldwin/" target="_blank">Tim Baldwin</a> and <a href="https://mageed.arts.ubc.ca/" target="_blank">Mohammad Abdul-mageed</a>.
+Qisheng is a Master's student in Natural Language Processing at Mohamed Bin Zayed University of Artificial Intelligence (MBZUAI) supervised by <a href="https://people.eng.unimelb.edu.au/tbaldwin/" target="_blank">Tim Baldwin</a> and <a href="https://mageed.arts.ubc.ca/" target="_blank">Muhammad Abdul-mageed</a>.

-Prior to MBZUAI, he receives a Master's degree in Computer Science at New York University (NYU) and a Computer Science Highest Honor Bachelor's degree at University of California Santa Cruz (UCSC) in Computer Science with Highest Honor.\
+Prior to MBZUAI, he received a Master's degree in Computer Science at New York University (NYU) and a Computer Science Highest Honor Bachelor's degree at University of California Santa Cruz (UCSC) in Computer Science with Highest Honor.\
 His research interest is natural language processing and diffusion model.\
 He is also a member of <a href="http://musicxlab.com/#/index" target="_blank">Music X Lab</a> at NYU Shanghai supervised by <a href="http://www.musicxlab.com/members/gus/" target="_blank">Gus Xia</a>